daspushpita/emotion-mechanisms-llm/README.md

-# Surgical Emotion Steering
+# The Geometry of Yes: Mapping Sycophancy Inside an LLM's Emotion Space

 Sycophancy and reward hacking are live RLHF alignment failures.
 Sofroniew et al. (2026) showed both are causally mediated by internal emotion representations in Claude Sonnet 4.5 — and that suppressing broad positive-valence vectors reduces sycophancy but produces harshness instead.
 The field currently has no deployable representation-level intervention for sycophancy as a result.

 This project tests whether that tradeoff is a targeting problem.
 Conflict-avoidance (fear, deference, social anxiety) and warmth (happy, loving, calm) both live inside the positive-valence cluster — but a model that's afraid of upsetting the user is not the same thing as a model being warm to the user.
 If those directions are geometrically separable, steering confined to conflict-avoidance should reduce sycophancy with less harshness collateral than broad positive-valence suppression.
-All experiments run on Qwen2.5-32B, making the findings reproducible without access to proprietary systems.
+Experiments run on **Qwen2.5-32B** and **Gemma3-27B**.

 ---